Anonymous-Lestat-zz/Mozilla-privacy-profile/README.md

 # Warning!
 Im not responsible if u setup the addons wrong and have a unique fingerprint.
-To make sure u dont have a unique fingerprint play around with settings while checking ur fingerprint in https://amiunique.org/
+To make sure u dont have a unique fingerprint play around with settings while checking ur fingerprint in https://amiunique.org/ , https://www.deviceinfo.me/ , https://panopticlick.eff.org/

-# Note: (ua attribute in amiunique.org is broken)
+# Note: (some attributes in those websites are broken or innacurate.)
-So as long as ur spoofing ur ua ur good to go.